rmosolgo/graphql-ruby/readme.md

 - If we eval'd `define { ... }` blocks _lazily_, would that work around all circular dependency issues?
 - `QueryComplexity` improvements:
   - Better detection of union / interface possibilities?
 Right now they're summed
-  - If a field is requested on an object, then in a fragment, should it count twice?
-  - Implement without following fragments
 - Type check improvements:
   - Use catch-all type/field/argument definitions instead of terminating traversal
   - Reduce ad-hoc traversals?
-- If a field is requested _without_ an alias, then _with_ an alias, can we reuse the resolved value?